imranayesha18/trainingprog/README.md

-5.Prog to show the use of control statements.
+5.EmpDM-Prog to show the use of control statements(if else).

 6.Prog to demonstate the use of switch case.